 About

 Hi, I’m Em Cassel.
-I’m a Minneapolis-based writer and editor and one of the cofounders of Racket, a newish online alternative publication from a group of former City Pages editors.
+I’m a Minneapolis-based writer and editor and one of the cofounders of Racket, a writer-owned, reader-funded alternative publication serving the Twin Cities.

-As a freelancer, I’ve written for a number of local and national publications, among them Minnesota Monthly, where my work includes a recent cover story about the 50th anniversary of Twin Cities Pride.
-Over at VICE, I’ve reported on topics ranging from physical and emotional health to finance to lifestyle topics like how to stop shopping at Amazon when you know it’s bad but do it anyway.
+I’ve written for a number of local and national publications, among them Minnesota Monthly, where my work includes a cover story about the 50th anniversary of Twin Cities Pride.
+Over at VICE, I’ve reported on subjects ranging from physical and emotional health to finance to lifestyle topics like how to stop shopping at Amazon when you know it’s bad but do it anyway.
 You can find all of those stories, including a personal favorite about that time I quit drinking and it gave me wild nightmares, here.
-And I’m a regular contributor to SUCCESS magazine, where I’ve profiled powerful women like Erin Andrews, Lilly Singh, and Sophia Bush and Nia Batts, and written dozens of other marketing, business, and wellness stories.
+And I’ve contributed a bit to SUCCESS magazine, where I profiled powerful women like Erin Andrews, Lilly Singh, and Sophia Bush and Nia Batts.
 You can find all of those pieces here.

 Want to pitch me on an assignment?
 Shoot me an email: emilylcassel@gmail.com.